Sendible insights Beyond Clicks and Likes: A Community Manager's Handbook

 The main sticking point was that their community managers didn’t say anything and didn’t respond to comments, and eventually, they deleted their TikTok account so they wouldn’t have to deal with it.
 However, users took the fight to Instagram, where Chanel's community management strategy remained the same.
 They continued to pretend that nothing had happened.
 The brand thought the storm would pass in a day or two (spoiler: it didn’t), which is precisely what enraged the audience.
 Even people who weren't into fashion were irritated because these days, it’s considered disrespectful to stay silent.

-It’s crucial for community managers to be on the ball with what people are saying about clients online.
-Using Sendible’s monitoring features allows brands to manage their comments and direct messages on social media platforms like Facebook and Instagram and respond to potential crises before they escalate.
+It’s crucial for community managers to monitor what people are saying about clients online.
+Sendible’s Priority Inbox allows brands to manage their comments and direct messages on social media platforms like Facebook and Instagram and respond to potential crises before they escalate.
+This handy feature also allows community managers to assign a conversation to a relevant team member to ensure that the community members get the best possible response.

 Skills that come in handy for community managers

-Community managers have a finger in pretty much every pie at an agency, which means they also need a hefty suite of skills to succeed.
+Community managers have a finger in almost every pie within a social media marketing team, meaning they also need a hefty suite of skills to succeed.

 • Communication skills: community managers engage with leads and clients both offline and online.

-• Curiosity: knowing what competitors are up to and how the industry is faring is important information for a community manager to have.
+• Curiosity: Knowing what competitors are up to and how the industry is faring is important information for a community manager.

-• Ability to drive conversations: engagement is crucial for community managers, and being comfortable starting discussions is a key skill.
+• Ability to drive conversations: Engagement is crucial for community managers, and starting discussions comfortably is a key skill.

 Where to find agency community manager roles